Acting as an Executor can be a confusing and stressful experience. We’ve been helping Executors manage their duties since 1969.

 When an executor is applying to the Supreme Court for commission for his/her administration, detailed accounts have to be filed with the Probate Registry.
 All receipts and payments by the executor must be properly approved by the court.

-13. What if there is no Will?
+13. What if there is no will?

-When a person dies without a Will they are said to have died intestate.
-The Government has put in place certain rules which provide for the distribution of a deceased person’s assets in these circumstances.
+When a person dies without a will they are said to have died intestate.
+The government has put in place certain rules which provide for the distribution of a deceased person’s assets in these circumstances.
 Generally speaking, these rules state that a deceased person’s next-of-kin will inherit the estate.

 In cases of intestacy, an “administrator” is appointed by the Supreme Court as the deceased person’s legal personal representative.
 Usually the deceased person’s next-of-kin is the most likely person to be appointed as the administrator.

-Administering estates where the deceased person didn’t leave a Will can be far more complicated than where there is a Will.
-The next-of-kin should consult a Lawyer for professional advice about what to do.
+Administering estates where the deceased person didn’t leave a will can be far more complicated than where there is a will.
+The next-of-kin should consult a lawyer for professional advice about what to do.

 14. How can we help you?